EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * Added IRangeDataValidation.
 ClearDataValidation to clear data validations from a range.
 ### Fixed issues
 * Having a table data source set to a defined name, and then insert rows into the range, caused the table source to be inverted into a range without inserting the rows.
-* An error occured when setting the Shape.Text in some cases."Name cannot begin with the ' ' character, hexadecimal value 0x20, due to invalid xml.
+* An error occured when setting the Shape.Text in some cases.
+Name cannot begin with the ' ' character, hexadecimal value 0x20, due to invalid xml.
 * Scientific notation numbers were not being recognized in the calculation when there were leading or trailing whitespaces.
 * Formulas update for Data Validation and Conditional Formatting sometimes updated the addresses wrong when inserting and deleting.
 * The worksheet xml got corrupt in rare cases, when having extLst items.